Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      11. In case the language of a track changes, a new CMAF Header with updated [=mdhd=] and or [=elng=] SHOULD be send.
      12. Track roles SHOULD be signalled in the ingest by using a kind box in userData udta box.
-The kind box MUST contain a schemeIdUri MPEG urn:mpeg:dash:role:2011 and a value containing a Role as defined in [[!MPEGDASH]].
-In case this signalling does not occur processing entity can define the role for the track independently from the media ingest source.
+The kind box MUST contain a schemeIdUri urn:mpeg:dash:role:2011 and a value containing a Role as defined in [[!MPEGDASH]].
+In case this signalling does not occur processing entity can define the role for the track independently.

 Note: [[!MPEGCMAF]] has the notion of a segment, a fragment and a chunk.
 A fragment can be composed of one or more chunks, while a segment can be